 To apply, please e-mail your cover letter and curriculum vitae to email@example.com.
 Applications will be considered on a rolling basis until January 15, and early submission is encouraged.

 Only finalists will be contacted - no phone calls please.
 ICNL is an equal opportunity employer.

 Learn more about ICNL and its programs at www.icnl.org.

-The International Center for Not-for-Profit Law (ICNL) seeks bright, energetic students with an interest in international affairs to serve as interns.
+The International Center for Not-for-Profit Law (ICNL) seeks bright, energetic students with an interest in international affairs to serve as summer interns.
 ICNL's internship offers a unique opportunity to be involved in the promotion of an enabling legal environment for civil society, freedom of association, and public participation around the world.